Most items ship same day.

 When it comes time to add the thickener, another supermarket staple works very well: Wondra.
 This superfine, quick-mixing flour will reduce the chance you’ll develop lumps and as the label says, your gravy will be “deliciously smooth every time!”

 A sharp knife is always a safer knife, so let’s start there.
 Take a close look at your carving and kitchen prep knives well before Thanksgiving week so you have ample time to sharpen them.
-All five Kitchen Kapers stores offer professional kitchen knife sharpening.
-If you aren’t lucky enough to live near a Kitchen Kapers, you CAN successfully sharpen your own knives.
+Our Kitchen Kapers store in chestnut Hill, Philadelphia offers professional kitchen knife sharpening.
+If you don't live nearby, you CAN successfully sharpen your own knives.
 We carry an array of electric and hand-held manual sharpeners online that will get the job done.
 If you’re lacking a quality carving knife set or it’s just time to update or replace them, we also offer a full-range of carving knives and carving sets.
-You'll find a variety of price-points to fit everyone's budget online and in our stores.
+You'll find a variety of price-points to fit everyone's budget.

 Are My Knives Sharp?
 To tell whether your knives are sharp you can use any type of citrus you have on hand.
 If your knife won’t cut cleanly through an orange, lemon, or lime like it was butter, your edge needs to be sharpened.
 Here are a few of our most popular knife sharpeners.